 Supplemental VOICES/VOCES Videos:

-Seven Supplemental VOICES/VOCES Videos have been approved by the CDC for use as alternative videos for the V/V Intervention.
-These videos were developed by the Miami-Dade County Health Department, Schwab Rehabilitation Hospital and the Broward County Health Department to target specific populations in addition to those addressed in the original V/V videos.
-The seven supplemental videos are:
+Eight Supplemental VOICES/VOCES Videos have been approved by the CDC for use as alternative videos for the V/V Intervention.
+The videos were developed by the Miami-Dade County Health Department, Schwab Rehabilitation Hospital, Broward County Health Department and Northwest Portland Area Indian Health Board to target specific populations in addition to those addressed in the original V/V videos.
+The eight supplemental videos are:

 - Es tu vida, cuidate (for heterosexual Latino men and women)